How often does your business post on Facebook?

 Want to make sure you never run out of Facebook ideas?
 Even with the 14 sources of inspiration for your Facebook post ideas, it can still be difficult to generate the massive amounts of original content needed to keep your Page going.

-There’s a few more secrets that social media marketers use to guarantee they’ll always have more ideas for their next Facebook post, including:
+There are a few more secrets that social media marketers use to guarantee they’ll always have more ideas for their next Facebook post, including:

 - Always have a queue on hand.
 I can’t possibly overstate how important this is.
 Take some extra time to create a store of extra Facebook content that you can keep ready to go whenever you’re at a loss.
 Save evergreen posts for use at any time.
 When you get slammed with everything else that running a business requires, these posts will be ready.
 You can even save them as drafts on Facebook, or (even better) scheduling software like Buffer, Agorapulse or Hootsuite.